-The region that is today southern Sweden has belonged to Denmark for most of history.
+The region that is today southern Sweden (Scania) has belonged to Denmark for most of history.
 The Danish king, therefore, also had a powerful fortress on the other side and controlled the passage in and out of the Baltic Sea.
 The king collected taxes from all the trade ships passing by.
-Sometimes the taxes financed more than a third of the expenses of the country.
+At times, these taxes financed more than a third of the expenses of Denmark.

 The first castle

 The first castle on this spot was built in the 1420s.
-This castle had the same dimensions as the castle you can see today.
-When they built a new castle, the old one was not torn down.
+This castle had the same dimensions as the castle you see today and many of the walls from the old castle are still visible.
+When they enlarged the castle, the old one was not torn down.
 They just built on top of it.
-The basement is from the old castle and so are many of the walls that you can see today.

 Conquered by the evil Swedes

 Kronborg was conquered by Sweden in 1658 in a disastrous war where Denmark lost Southern Sweden and was almost wiped out as a country.
+(To save our national pride, it should be noted that Sweden only won because they got lucky that the sea froze over and they could walk across the ice).
 The Swedish army was brutal and burnt down many towns all over the country.
 They also pillaged the castle.
 Many paintings are therefore missing and are now found in castles in Sweden.
 The fountain in the courtyard was also taken and melted into cannon balls and church bells which is the reason why there is no fountain today.

 Try saying the famous quote: “To be or not to be that is the question” while you are at Kronborg.